infinum/ios-nuts-and-bolts/README.md

 * All public methods and properties have documentation - comments have to be meaningful and concise.
 * Use `public` modifier for all method and properties that could be changed from a user of your feature, and `private` for internal properties.
 Another reason why `public` is mandatory when using framework based development, only public properties and methods will be visible to the user.
 * Remove any reference to the project that piece of code was created in - mostly the project name from header comment in the file.
-* Reduce the dependencies to the minimum.
+* Reduce the dependencies to a minimum.

 ## Adding a new feature